manukalexi/Bistability-of-compartmentalized-autocatalytic-systems/README.md

 ## Models

-The models describe two interacting autocatalytic cycles, A and B, producing X and Y, respectively.
-The interaction between the two cycles can result in two alternative stable states.
-Depending on the initial conditions, the system can settle into either state.
+This repository contains models of interacting autocatalytic reaction networks.
+The system consists of two autocatalytic cycles, A and B, producing X and Y, respectively.
+The two cycles interact, and a weak mutation term allows the system to exhibit bistability, with two alternative stable states: an X-dominated state and a Y-dominated state.

-The chemostat (CSTR) model describes these reaction dynamics in a continuously supplied and diluted environment, while the compartment-level model uses the same reaction dynamics within a population of reproducing compartments.
-When a compartment divides, its molecules are randomly distributed between the daughter compartments, creating variation in their composition.
+We first study the reaction dynamics in a well-mixed chemostat (CSTR), where molecules are continuously supplied and removed from the system.
+We then consider the same reaction network in a population of reproducing compartments.
+In this setting, reactions take place separately within each compartment, and compartments divide when they reach a given size.
+The molecules are then randomly distributed between the daughter compartments, creating variation in their composition.
+This introduces selection between compartments and leads to dynamics that differ from those of the well-mixed system.

 Environmental change is represented by two environments, $E_X$ and $E_Y$.
 In $E_X$, the autocatalytic rates depend on the amount of X in a compartment, while in $E_Y$ they depend on the amount of Y. For example, in $E_X$, compartments containing more X have higher autocatalytic rates for both X and Y. They therefore grow faster and become more strongly represented in the next generation.
 In $E_Y$, the same process is driven by the amount of Y.